 As marketers, we know the importance of creating the opposite -- not only good -- but exceptional content to attract customers.
 Considering how hard it is to compose and publish original content repeatedly, and that content creation is just one of the many hats we need to wear as marketing professionals, it is no wonder that we struggle.

 Noteworthy content fulfills a clear purpose like an innovative teacher motivating students.
-He creates a lesson plan before he teaches.
+First a lesson plan is created before the teacher begins.
 He understands that the starting place is in the planning.
 Why are his students in his class?
 What do they want to learn?

 Good content is also born in the planning.
 Content marketing strategies are more likely to build traffic from the right audience when they are born of planning rather than being defined on-the-fly.
 Proper planning can transform content, proving it to be a compelling guide rather than a lame gimmick to the customer.